ryan-roemer/loose-bits/_posts/2012-01-08-authenticated-static-html-site-with-google-app-engine.md

 The next step is to gather your static web site files, add an application configuration, and upload all the content to the App Engine application.
-Let's assume we have a directory that we're going to fill with all of this called "my_site".
-As an aside, you are best off keeping this directory under a source control management system (e.g., git), so that you can monitor, track and revert changes to all of your files.
+We will place all of our application content in a directory called "my_site" (or something else of your choosing).
+You are best off keeping this directory under a source control management system (e.g., git), so that you can monitor, track and revert changes to all of your files.

 ### Configuration

-We need an application configuration file call "app.yaml" in the root directory of our project directory.
+We need an application configuration file call "app.yaml" in the root of our project directory.
 This file controls various aspects of the application, including how the application routes URLs to handlers.
 We'll use a configuration that handles all static file types (including HTML), and